 - Go to Admin > Global Settings > Features.
 Find the Programmatic Direct button and toggle it on.
 Save the settings.
 This will enable Programmatic Direct for you.

-- Go to Sales > Deals Settings and create your Publisher Profile so that buyers can see you in the marketplace.
-In the publisher profile, you can describe your inventory and mention why a buyer should partner with you.
+- Go to Sales > Deals settings and create your Publisher Profile so that buyers can see you in the marketplace.
+You can describe your inventory in the publisher profile and mention why a buyer should partner with you.

 - Go to Admin > Global Settings and configure your inventory types.
-This will help your sales representatives to specify the type of inventory during the negotiation process.
+This will help your sales representatives specify the inventory type during negotiation.

 - Now your sales team can start sending and negotiating proposals with buyers.
 They can also receive the request for a proposal from the buyers.